Skip To Main Content

 Academic Council

-Academic Council strengthens and aligns the student learning experience K-12.
-This council, comprised of faculty members from all divisions, ensures curricular coherence, maintenance, and innovation.
-Recognizing that curricular shifts and changes at any level in our academic program could impact the student experience, working together across divisions ensures alignment in our K-12 academic program.
+Academic Council strengthens and aligns the student learning experience K–12.
+Comprised of faculty members from all divisions, the council ensures curricular coherence, maintenance, and innovation.
+Recognizing that curricular shifts at any level of our academic program can affect the student experience, the council works across divisions to keep our K–12 program aligned.

 Service Learning Leadership Team

-Under the leadership of ACE Everett, director of K-12 service learning, each grade level has a faculty leader to ensure that service learning is an integrated component of our curriculum.
-Service learning leaders help to coordinate events both on and off campus as well as provide curricular support to their grade level and divisional colleagues.
+Under the leadership of Joy Webster, director of K–12 service learning, each grade level has a faculty leader to ensure that service learning is an integrated component of our curriculum.
+Service learning leaders coordinate events both on and off campus and provide curricular support to their grade-level and divisional colleagues.